Saudi-led coalition strikes Yemen's rebel-held capital - WTMJ

 Associated Press

-CAIRO (AP) — The Saudi-led coalition fighting Iran-backed rebels in Yemen said Sunday that it had launched a new air campaign on the country’s capital and other provinces, in retaliation for missile and drone attacks on Saudi Arabia.
+CAIRO (AP) — The Saudi-led coalition fighting Iran-backed rebels in Yemen said Sunday that it had launched a new air campaign on the country’s capital and other provinces, in retaliation for a series of missile and drone strikes targeting key military and oil facilities across Saudi Arabia.

-“The terrorist (Houthi) leaders will be held accountable,” he said.
+It was the first time in months that Sanaa was bombed by Saudi warplanes, an escalation that comes as the kingdom grapples with a major increase in cross-border strikes on its own infrastructure, including an attack on a major offshore oil loading facility late Sunday.

+The wave of Saudi bombings on Houthi rebel sites also represents the first since President Joe Biden’s long-awaited announcement last month that he was ending U.S. support for the Saudi-led war in Yemen, including some arms sales to the country.

 Residents in Sanaa, Yemen’s rebel-held capital, reported hearing huge explosions as a round of bombs fell on the city on Sunday.
+There were no immediate reports of casualties.

 The Houthi-run al-Masirah satellite TV channel reported at least seven airstrikes on the Sanaa districts of Attan and al-Nahda.
-Al-Masirah did not say what facilities were hit by the coalition, but back smoke was seen rising over military camps in the areas.
-The channel also reported an airstrike in the district of Bajil, in the province of Hodeida.
+Al-Masirah did not identify the stricken facilities, but back smoke was seen rising over military camps in the area.
+The channel also reported an airstrike in the district of Bajil, in the key southwestern province of Hodeida.

-The coalition said the Houthis were encouraged by a decision of President Joe Biden’s administration last month to remove them form the U.S.’s terror list.
-The designation of the Houthis as a terrorist organization was announced in the waning days of former President Donald Trump’s administration, and caused widespread outcry from the United Nations and humanitarian groups working in Yemen.
+In announcing its new air campaign, the coalition claimed the Houthi attacks have been encouraged by a Biden administration decision to remove them form the U.S.’s terror list.
+The designation of the Houthis as a terrorist organization was announced in the waning days of former President Donald Trump’s administration, and prompted widespread outcry from the United Nations and humanitarian groups working in Yemen.

-While the Houthi attacks rarely cause damage or casualties, strikes on major oil facilities in Saudi Arabia, the world’s largest oil exporter, have shaken energy markets and the world economy.
+While Houthi attacks on Saudi Arabia rarely cause damage or casualties, strikes on major oil facilities in Saudi Arabia, the world’s largest oil exporter, have shaken energy markets and the world economy.
+The strikes have increased in frequency and precision in recent weeks, raising concerns about Saudi Arabia’s air defenses and the expanding capabilities of the Iran-backed rebels across the border.

-The coalition also said it intercepted and destroyed at least 12 explosives-laden drones and two ballistic missiles the rebels fired on Sunday at Saudi Arabia.
-On Thursday, the Houthis said they launched a drone attack on an oil facility in the port city of Jiddah.
-Another ballistic missile attack last week reached as far as the capital, Riyadh, where it was intercepted and exploded in the sky, scattering shrapnel over the city.

-Later Sunday, Saudi aviation authorities resumed air traffic to Jiddah’s King Abdulaziz International Airport, after a nine-hour suspension due to alleged Houthi missile and drone attacks in the area.
+The official Saudi Press Agency quoted an anonymous official in the Ministry of Energy as saying that a drone flying in from the sea struck one of the oil storage sites in Ras Tunura, the port run by Saudi Arabia’s state oil company, Aramco.

+It claimed the strike did not cause any damage at the facility.
+Saudi Aramco, the kingdom’s oil giant that now has a sliver of its worth traded publicly on the stock market, did not immediately respond to a request for comment.

+The Ministry of Energy denounced the strike as “an act of sabotage” targeting not only Saudi Arabia “but also the security and stability of energy supplies to the world.”

+Shrapnel from an intercepted ballistic missile launched by the Houthis also rained down on a compound in the eastern Saudi city of Dhahran, where thousands of Aramco employees and their families live, SPA added.
+There were no immediate reports of casualties.

-U.S. diplomats in Saudi Arabia issued warnings to Americans in the kingdom, citing suspected attacks and explosions — from the western port city of Jiddah to the eastern province of Damman.
-In a statement, they urged U.S. citizens to “stay alert in case of additional future attacks.”
+Residents reported hearing explosions rock cities across the kingdom — from the western port city of Jiddah to the eastern province of Damman.
+U.S. diplomats in Saudi Arabia issued warnings to Americans in the country, urging them to “stay alert in case of additional future attacks.”

-There was no acknowledgement from Saudi Arabia, and the rebels did not provide evidence to support their claim.
+The coalition announced it had intercepted at least 12 explosives-laden drones and two ballistic missiles the rebels fired on Sunday at Saudi Arabia, including some attacks near Jiddah’s King Abdulaziz International Airport that halted air traffic for nine hours.

-Sunday’s airstrikes on Sanaa have also come as the Houthis continue their weeks-long offensive on the central province of Marib, in an attempt to retake it from the internationally recognized government.
-They have faced stiff resistance and suffered heavy casualties without making progress.
-Hundreds were killed in the Marib clashes.
+The coalition airstrikes on Sanaa also come as the Houthis escalate their weeks-long offensive on the central province of Marib, an attempt to wrest the oil-rich area from the internationally recognized government.

-There have been also clashes in the province of Taiz.
-The Medecins Sans Frontieres charity, or MSF, said on Friday that over two dozen people wounded in the clashes were treated in al-Thawra hospital, which is run by the charity.
-MSF also said heavy gunfire hit the hospital, wounding at least three people including one healthcare worker and a 12-year-old child.
+Elsewhere in Yemen, raging battles have taken a heavy toll on civilians.
+In the country’s third-largest city of Taiz, the Medecins Sans Frontieres charity, or MSF, reported it had treated over two dozen people wounded in last weeks’ clashes.
+Its medical center, al-Thawra Hospital, came under heavy gunfire, an attack that wounded at least three, including a healthcare worker and 12-year-old boy.

-MSF also said that on Friday the Al-Thawra hospital in Taiz treated 28 people wounded during intense clashes since Wednesday, adding that the hospital itself was hit by gun fire, injuring three, including a 12-year-old boy.

-Artillery also hit a residential area in Taiz on Sunday, wounding seven children as they left their school, charity Save the Children said.

-Sunday’s attack came three days after three children were killed and 10 others were wounded when shells hit their homes in the same area, it added.
+Artillery also hit a residential area in Taiz Sunday, wounding seven children as they left their school, charity Save the Children said, just days after three children were killed and 10 others wounded when shells hit their homes in the same area.

 “This is devastating news.
 We are witnessing another unacceptable increase in civilian casualties in the city of Taiz,” said Xavier Joubert, the group’s Yemen director.